"""Core parser classes for argclass."""

 cli_seg = group._prefix if group._prefix is not None else group_name

-cli_path: Tuple[str, ...] = (cli_seg,) if cli_seg else ()
+cli_path: tuple[str, ...] = (cli_seg,) if cli_seg else ()

 self._fill_group(